From network television to feature film, 775 Media specializes in finding projects with a strong vision and taking them from concept to completion.

 We make films that we would like to see, with an inclination toward genre offerings that focus on great scripts and storytelling.

-Founded in June 2016, 775 is a collaboration between award-winning producers Michael Peterson and Julian Black Antelope with the corporate leadership of entrepreneur Laurie Venning.
+Founded in June 2016, 775 is a collaboration between award-winning producers Michael Peterson and entrepreneur Laurie Venning.

 Currently expanding with multiple new features surging from pre-production through post, and the recent launch of a Production Services division and VFX wing, we are building an international reputation in the genre world from our production facilities in Calgary, Alberta.